arbor-sim/arbor/doc/single_cell.rst

 ----------

 The first step in building a cell model is to define the cell's *morphology*.
-Conceptually, Arbor describes morphologies as a tree truncated frustrums, with an optional spherical segment at the root of the tree.
+Conceptually, Arbor treats morphologies as a tree of truncated frustums, with an optional spherical segment at the root of the tree.
-Internally Arbor represents morphologies as a tree of sample points, where each sample has a 3D location, a radius and a tag.
+These are represented as a tree of sample points, where each sample has a 3D location, a radius, and a tag, and a parent sample.

 .. note::
     NEURON represents morphologies as a tree of cylindrical *segments*, whereas in Arbor the radius can vary linearly between two sample locations.

-    A cylinder with equal diameter and length is used to model spherical somata in NEURON, which conincdently has the same surface area as a sphere of the same diameter.
+    A cylinder with equal diameter and length is used to model spherical somata in NEURON, which coincidently has the same surface area as a sphere of the same diameter.
     Arbor allows the user to optionally use a spherical section at the root of the tree to represent spherical somata.